Jaszczur666/JOPy/README.md

     ...
     wavenumber_n u2_n u4_n u6_n

-The software will calculate radiative transition rates for all multiplets, and also calculate branching ratios and radiative lifetime.
+The software will calculate radiative transition rates for all multiplets in file, and also calculate branching ratios and radiative lifetime.
+These are calculated from equations

-If there is comment with #amd=xx.xxx then additionally magnetic dipole contribution will be added and reported.
+If there is comment with `#amd=xx.xxx` then additionally magnetic dipole contribution will be added and reported.
 This is now done on per-file basis, as this is most relevant to some laser transitions from the first excited level in which there is only single line, but generalising this to apply per line is rather easy and will be possibly done in the future.